Definition

 Over 100 NGOs Urge EU to Ban PFAS and Clean Up Contamination

-A coalition of over 100 NGOs has launched a manifesto demanding a comprehensive EU ban on all PFAS production and use by 2030, alongside mandatory environmental remediation.
-This intensified advocacy signals sustained political pressure to minimize exemptions in the upcoming REACH restriction, necessitating accelerated transition planning for PFAS-free alternatives.
+A coalition of over 100 NGOs has launched a manifesto demanding a comprehensive EU ban on all PFAS production and use by 2030.
+This coordinated advocacy increases political pressure to minimize exemptions in the upcoming REACH restriction, signaling a likely narrowing of market access for PFAS-containing products.

 These are just a few of the most recent Immunotoxicity alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.